By utilizing this innovative technology, GlucosaGreen® offers a premium quality product with minimal impact on the

 This process generates 450 – 460 metric tons of wastewater with a PH of 5.5, COD of 8500mg/L. It is energy intensive, inefficient and is causing significant harm to our planet.

-Another method used to produce glucosamine is to derive it from the biomass of aspergillus niger.
+An older method used to produce vegan glucosamine is to derive it from the biomass of aspergillus niger.
 This is a fungus that has an outer shell rich in chitin similar to what is found in crustacean shells.
 This has traditionally been used for people who are allergic to shellfish or who follow a vegan or kosher diet.
 However, it also has significant deficiencies and comes at a high cost to the environment.